-I am always on the look out for new supper recipes that can be rustled up almost in no time at all (anything under 30 minutes is ideal!).
-This is one of my favourites adapted from a recipe I picked up out of Olive Magazine UK a few years ago.
 The distinct, warm flavour of cumin combined with tangy spring onions is utterly delicious.
-I prefer using peach or mango chutney in this recipe but any variety will do.
-If you’re not a fan of fresh coriander feel free to leave it out, and if you like a little bit of heat I recommend adding a pinch of chilli flakes to your spice mix.
+I prefer using peach or mango chutney in this recipe but any variety will work.
+If you are not a fan of fresh coriander feel free to leave it out, and if you like a bit of heat I recommend adding a pinch of chilli flakes to your spice mix.

-4 chicken breast fillets cut into 5cm strips
+- 4 free range chicken breast fillets, cut into 5cm strips

-Step 2.)
+2.)
 Heat a dash of olive oil in a frying pan and add the chicken strips.
-Cook them for a few minutes, just until they’re brown on the outside.
-You don’t need to cook them through at this stage.
+Cook them for a few minutes, just until they are brown on the outside.
+(They do not need to be cooked through at this stage.)

-Step 3.)
-Place the couscous in a bowl and pour over 600ml of your hot chicken stock.
+3.)
+Place the couscous in a bowl and pour over 600ml of the hot chicken stock.
 Cover and leave to stand.

-Step 4.)
-Add the chutney to the chicken pan and allow to bubble for a few minutes, then add the sliced spring onion and cook for a further minute.
+4.)
+Add the chutney to the chicken pan and allow to bubble for a few minutes.
+Add the sliced spring onions and cook for a further minute.

-Step 5.)
-Pour the remaining 200ml chicken stock into the pan and leave to bubble until the sauce has thickened slightly and the chicken is cooked through.
+5.)
+Pour the remaining 200ml chicken stock into the pan.
+Leave to simmer gently until the sauce has thickened slightly and the chicken is cooked through.

-Step 6.)
+6.)
 While the sauce is boiling add the chopped coriander leaves to the couscous and fluff up with a fork.
 Spoon onto heated plates and top with chicken and sauce.
-You can garnish this dish with a few fresh coriander leaves if you like.
+Garnish with additional coriander leaves if using.